yannickl88/blog-articles/drafts/creating-bundle-configuration.md

 This might seem like a limiting thing, but you have to look back at what a bundle is.
 To quote Iltar: *"The main purpose of a bundle however, is to provide an extension point for the Dependency Injection Container."* So the bundle is for modifying the service container.
 Having some configured values will help build the services your bundle is trying to register.
 Think of a location for writing files, or a URL of a web service.

 ## Defining a config
 The [Symfony docs do quite a good job at explaining how to define configuration for your bundle][2].
 I will not go too much in depth, but only show a basic running example to give a brief impression on usage.
-So for our example the configuring will be for a small library which communicates with a web service.
+So as an example the configuration will be for a small library which communicates with a web service.

 In the library there is a `RestClient` which requires the services URL, a port, a username, a password and a timeout in seconds.
 The library class would look like so: